Join the GoodParty.org Community on Circle

 What is Public Servant?

-In the United States, the concept of public service is deeply rooted in democratic ideals.
-It's grounded in the belief that governance should be "of the people, by the people, for the people.”
-Whether they are making laws, responding to emergencies, educating future generations, or administering public programs, public servants play a vital role in sustaining the democratic principles upon which the United States was built.
+In the United States, public service is grounded in democratic ideals, emphasizing governance “of the people, by the people, for the people.”
+Public servants, whether crafting laws, responding to emergencies, educating citizens, or administering public programs, play a crucial role in sustaining these democratic principles.

 Explore free resources for civics education